Skip to content

 • Stores the file in your Artifact Repository (/app/artifact-repository) with documentType: 'policy-doc'.

-• Creates a policies row in the Policies tab with status: 'active', the owner you picked, the review date, the attestation cadence, and a tracker link to the artifact.
+• Creates a policies row in the Policies tab with status: 'published' (it shows as “Published”), the owner you picked, the review date, the attestation cadence, and a tracker link to the artifact.

 • Writes an entity_links row with (source_kind=policy, source_id=policyId) ↔ (target_kind=artifact, target_id=artifactId, link_role=tracker).
 That tracker row is the canonical join — read by reminder logic, audit reports, and the cross-link affordance described below.